Skjoldrun/Skjoldrun.github.io/docs/csharp/windows-service.md

     }

     /// <summary>
-    /// Creates the logger with settings from appconfig and enrichments from code.
+    /// Creates the logger with settings from appConfig and enrichments from code.
     /// </summary>
     /// <param name="appConfig">appConfig built from appsettings.json</param>
     /// <returns>Logger with inline and app.config settings</returns>